hafizrahman1/WebFundamentals/src/content/en/fundamentals/primers/service-workers/a-basic-service-worker.markdown

 ## The user navigates

 Now that the service worker is installed, it's doing something for our page, right?
-No quite.
-For the service worker to start handling requests, the user needs to navigate.
-Either you can wait for the user to open another page in the same scope or you can ask the user to reload.
+Not quite.
+For the service worker to start handling requests, it needs a call to <code>clients.claim()</code> or the user needs to navigate.
+For the later, you can either you can wait for the user to open another page in the same scope or you can ask the user to reload.

 {% include shared/remember.liquid title="Aside" list=page.notes.sws-dont-control %}